 St John’s awarded Platinum accolade for green initiatives

-St John’s College has achieved the top environmental award in the University of Cambridge Green Challenge just a year after scooping Gold with its debut entry.
+St John’s has achieved the highest environmental award in the University of Cambridge Green Challenge for the second year in a row.

-The annual Green Impact awards, which are linked to a nationwide scheme, encourage everyone working or studying at the University to take action collectively to reduce their environmental impact and to implement a range of sustainable policies that lead to positive change in their Colleges, departments and faculties.
+The annual Green Impact awards encourage everyone at the University to take action collectively to reduce their environmental impact and to implement a range of sustainable policies that lead to positive change.

-St John’s has been praised for achieving the Platinum Colleges award - the highest accolade in Green Impact, a United Nations award-winning programme designed by the National Union of Students.
-Delivering the news, Jessica Haskell, the University’s Sustainability Team Sustainability Communications and Engagement Coordinator, said: “Well done to everyone involved.
-This has been an exceptionally challenging year to say the least and I would like to thank you on behalf of the University community for managing to prioritise sustainability progress.”
+St John’s has been praised for achieving the Platinum Colleges award for the second time - the highest accolade in Green Impact, a United Nations award-winning programme designed by the National Union of Students.

 Colleges taking part in the accreditation scheme can obtain Bronze, Silver, Gold and Platinum awards for their work to engage staff and students and address environmental issues across their operations.
-St John’s won Gold when it entered for the first time last year, despite the disruption caused by the first lockdown at the start of the pandemic.
+St John’s won Gold when it entered for the first time in 2020, despite the disruption caused by the first lockdown at the start of the pandemic, and Platinum in 2021.

-For the second year running the College entry was organised by Vicky Jeffries, Maintenance Payments and Utilities Co-ordinator, and Jessica Tearney-Pearce, Project Co-ordinator in the Domestic Bursar’s office, who are both members of the St John’s Sustainability Forum.
-This year the pair focused on getting good practice into firm procedures, as well as reinforcing last year’s evidence for green initiatives.
+The College entry was organised by Vicky Jeffries, Maintenance Payments and Utilities Co-ordinator, and Jessica Tearney-Pearce, Project Co-ordinator in the Domestic Bursar’s office, who are both members of the St John’s Sustainability Forum.